Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/home.md

 **STOP:** Why might the size of the blood sample influence the estimate of blood cell count?
 {: .notice--primary}

-If the hemocytometer seems old-fashioned, you are not wrong; it was invented by Louis-Charles Malassez 150 years ago.
+You would not be wrong to think that the hemocytometer seems old-fashioned; it was invented by Louis-Charles Malassez 150 years ago.
 To reduce the human error inherent in using this device, what if we train a computer to count blood cells for us?

 We will focus specifically on WBCs.
 A low WBC count may indicate a host of diseases that leave the immune system susceptible to attack; a high WBC count may indicate that an infection is present, or that a disease like leukemia has caused overproduction of WBCs.